Vodafone's move to drop data roaming charges for customers travelling to New Zealand makes us wonder if travelers should bother

 Better again are data roaming bundles, available to post paid users and which offer 25MB for $49.
 For example, Telstra also offers international roaming data plans, at $29 for 10MB or $160 for 60MB.

 Back in 2008, the Australian Telecommunications User Group (ATUG) made headlines with a campaign aimed at convincing the Government to do something about roaming charges.
-Vodafone's change to New Zealand roaming charges is promising, but from what we can tell, the price of their special data roaming bundles hasn't changed in that same period.
+Vodafone's change to

 This isn't to single out one carrier - roaming is expensive across the board, and it isn't only a problem that applies to Australians.
 The EU has introduced rules aimed at reducing "bill shock" for travelers.
-In the US, the Federal Communications Commission has also proposed laws ensuring alerts sent to phone users.
+In the

 Given that all these options are still so expensive, is it worth bothering?
 As the prices above show, buying a roaming pack is undoubtedly better than being slugged with normal roaming fees.
 But if you're advising your friends and family, who want to "do a bit of web surfing" while overseas, they would be much safer turning off data roaming altogether (as we've discovered, it's still possible to incur a significant roaming charge, even if you're not actively using your phone for data), or setting them up with an overseas SIM.